msga-mmm/chained-notes-web/README.md

    docker compose up --detach
    ```

-4. After all the services have started the frontend will be running at https://localhost.
+4. After all the services have started, the frontend will be running at https://localhost.
+This may take a few minutes on the first run.
+You can verify the services are running correctly with `docker compose ps`.
+If you cannot access the frontend, check the service logs with `docker compose logs frontend`.

 ## Testing